maxfilov/jmrg/README.md

 This can be useful for combining multiple data sources or processing large datasets that have been split into smaller files.
+The main reason I created this software in the first place was to merge multiple log files from different services.

 ## Installation